Aftercare Support Guidance

 A: Put in your semen sample first.
 A vasectomy failure (spontaneous recanalisation) can occur in about 1 in 200 vasectomies.

-A: Still put a semen sample.
+A: Don’t immediately mistrust your partner.
+Submit a semen sample.
 Very very rarely (and I personally never had a case) patients can have a late failure (late spontaneous recanalisation).